No more amateur hour: How Dartmouth ruling could change college sports

 On the opposite coast, the University of Southern California, the NCAA, and the Pac-12 Conference are also facing a National Labor Relations Board complaint relating to whether “student-athletes,” as the NCAA calls them, should instead be “employees.”

 It’s one of many battles the NCAA is managing, including multiple antitrust lawsuits in states from California to West Virginia.
 The cases deal with everything from player pay to transfer eligibility.
 Some coaches – and the NCAA – have said name, image, and likeness deals need strict guidelines, even asking Congress to intervene with regulation.
-Multimillion-dollar NIL contracts for student athletes have shifted attitudes about students being considered amateurs.
+Multimillion-dollar NIL contracts for student-athletes have shifted attitudes about students being considered amateurs.

 Charlie Baker, the NCAA president, submitted a proposal to several hundred member schools in December calling for top-tier Division I schools to set up trust funds to pay at least half of their student players at least $30,000 annually and set up NIL licensing deals.
 The proposal, which wouldn’t consider players employees or allow them to unionize, is expected to be considered over the next year.